 While hard skills and soft skills are very different, it’s important to remember that in some ways, a skill is a skill.
 When it comes to training, it’s important to balance training on hard skills and soft skills because both impact your business.
 Here’s how:

 - Both types of skills affect customer service.
 If an employee can’t use the company software to complete a transaction, customer satisfaction declines.
 Similarly, if an employee can’t implement problem-solving techniques to address customer concerns, customer loyalty declines.

-- Employee development and confidence are affected by both types of skills training.
+- Employee development and confidence are affected by both types of training.
 The more employees know – both technically and interpersonally – the more opportunities they have to grow their careers.
-If you’re the one to provide the skills training they need, they’re more likely to move up in your organization rather than moving on somewhere else.
+If you’re the one to provide the training they need, they’re more likely to move up in your organization rather than moving on somewhere else.

 - Improve teamwork and productivity.
 All types of training will foster teamwork and productivity.
 As the collective knowledge of your staff increases, employees are more able to help and mentor each other.
 In turn, this will lead to less staff turnover and higher morale.

 Hard skills and soft skills are both important to the success of your business.
 Don’t make the mistake of reserving soft skills training to only employees in supervisory positions or on an upward career path.
 A well-rounded and blended training program delivered to all employees will help you protect the investment you make in employee development.

 Never miss an article.
 Subscribe to RTO’s Blog